30 Idioms Related to Technology (with Meanings & Examples)

 Ahead of the curve

-• The company’s investment in renewable energy technologies keeps them ahead of the curve.
+The company’s AI software keeps it ahead of the curve.

 Back to the drawing board

-• The marketing campaign didn’t generate the expected results, so it’s back to the drawing board.
+The app didn’t work properly, so it was back to the drawing board.

 Bells and whistles